camusd/silicontracker/README.md

 Navigate back to the root folder and in the terminal type `npm install`.
 This will install any dependencies our program depends on.
 We use npm for all our packages.
 It comes installed with Node.js.
 For more information on npm, visit their website: https://www.npmjs.com/

+The main server code can be viewed in `app.js`.
+This is the file that calls environment variables, sets up the database connections, maps the routes, etc.

 After setting up the server and downloading the dependencies, you should be able to start it up with `npm start`.
 You should be greeted with a message: `Silicon Tracker Server listening at <ip address>:<port>` In your broswer, navigate to that ip address.
 Don't forget the port!
 At this point you should be greeted with the Silicon Tracker website.
 Congratulations!